Writing Characters

 Ms Lucy Ayrton

-Lucy Ayrton has an MA in Creative Writing from Warwick University, and is a novelist and performance poet.
-She has two novels published with Dialogue Books, and a third will be released in 2025.
+Lucy Ayrton is a novelist and performance poet, and a Departmental Lecturer at the Department for Continuing Education, Oxford University.
+She has two novels, One More Chance (2018) and Things We Lose In Waves (2023) published with Dialogue Books, and a third will be released in 2027.
 She wrote and performed two full-length spoken word shows at the Edinburgh Festival, which were respectively turned into a poetry pamphlet and a radio play.
 She also competed as a national finalist at the UK Poetry Slam.
-Lucy has taught creative writing at all levels up to undergraduate, and has taught for the Department for Continuing Education for three years.

 Course aims